 It’s time to wean yourself off all the sweets and treats from Christmas.
 I don’t know about you, but it is definitely a process for me.
+These butterscotch toffee cookies may just be the answer.

 It is also made using a cake mix, making life even easier.
 You can get the kids making these too.
 It would be a perfect activity when the kids are out of school for Martin Luther King Day.
+You only need 5 ingredients total.

 - 2 eggs